Battles in the Salvia Garden: Controlling Spider Mites - Part II

 What if the spider mites keep returning in force despite repeated releases of predator mites?
 It may be time to use miticides.
 However, remember that these poisons kill predators as well, which makes it difficult to balance predator and prey.

-Europe has banned the use of neonicotinoid pesticides due to concerns that these broad-spectrum products contribute to bee-colony collapse.
-The U.S. is also considering a ban, and the city of Eugene, Oregon has outlawed their use.
 Aside from damage to honeybees and other members of the bee family (Hymenoptera), here are some important reasons why Salvia gardeners should avoid these long-lingering poisons:

 - Neonicotinoids are systemic, which means that their poison travels to all parts of a plant, including flower nectar.